jpegleg/squirrel-tactix/README.md

 ## credentials, diesel migration, and initialization

 Current version has a `.env` file that contains the database credentials.
-Example `.env` file:
+Example `.env` file that runs on the loopback device:

 ```
 RUST_LOG=squirrel_tactix=info,actix=info,diesel_migrations=info